bespoke-silicon-group/bsg_newlib_dramfs/README.md

 3. Implment C-runtime initiation including a call to `dramfs_fs_init()` in it.
 4. Implement linker command script including definition of `_end` symbol (heap pointer) in it.

+### Demo

+See https://github.com/bespoke-silicon-group/bsg_newlib_dramfs/tree/dramfs/libgloss/dramfs/demos/riscv for a demo of Panic Room on RISCV.

 #### 1, 2.
 Interfacing functions:
 ```
 /*